tgstoecker/A2TEA.Workflow/README.md

 - combination analyses of diff. exp. and orthologous groups
 -> R shiny overlay(?) integrating the data (+ GO analysis?)
 - more cleanup:
+-> add more options to the config.yaml files (e.g. trimmomatic options) so that all can be changed modified there
 -> add snakemake internal report
 -> restructering of A2TEA to modular layout
 -> this incl. seperate yaml files for the softwares and tools